Originally posted on Jenny McPhee:

 Tags: Elena Ferrante, Europa Editions, My Brilliant Friend, Roxana Robinson, Slate, Stacey D'Erasmo, The Center for Fiction, The New Yorker, The Story of a New Name, Those Who Leave and Those Who Stay, Time, TLS

 Actually, I finished this book about a month ago.
 It is excellent.
 Dan Max is a wonderful writer.
 Reading him, I felt like I was looking through very clear glass at Wallace’s harrowing life and work.

 Filed under: Uncategorized | 1 Comment

 Filed under: READINGS | Leave a Comment

 Filed under: FAMILY | Leave a Comment

-Filed under: FAMILY, One Daily Pleasure, READINGS | 1 Comment
+Filed under: FRIENDS, One Daily Pleasure, Out And About | Leave a Comment

 Tags: Brittain Ashford, Dave Malloy, Leo Tolstoy, Natasha Pierre and the Great Comet of 1812, Sonya Alone, War & Peace